tzry/renderForSEO/README.md

 You can configure the cache configuration for the pages.
 For the details, please refer to https://www.ehcache.org/generated/2.10.4/html/ehc-all/

 #Donations
 If you favor this project, please star the project.
 Your support is my best encouragement.
-You can also use the <a href="://paypal.me/tzry93">PayPal</a> link to donate to the author.
+You can also use the PayPal link (https://paypal.me/tzry93) to donate to the author.